Using the Library

 Public Computer Use

 The library has 23 computers equipped with business applications and Internet access for public use.
 Printing is available for a nominal charge.
 Patrons have 3 hours of use per day.
-Please note that the comptuers shut down 30 minutes prior to the library's closing time each day, but mobile printing services are still available.
-Learn more about mobile printing here.
+Please note that the computers shut down 30 minutes prior to the library's closing time each day, but mobile printing services are still available.
+Learn more about mobile printing here Version OptionsUsing the LibraryHeadline Public Computer Use Public Computer Use.

 There are 4 computers in our Teen area that can be used by children or teens.
 Please see library staff at the Information Desk to be assigned one of these computers and issued a keyboard and mouse.